quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 operators SHOULD perform a three-step process when they wish to add or remove support for a version:

-* When adding support for a new version, the first step is to progressively add support for the new version to all server instances.
+When adding support for a new version:

+* The first step is to progressively add support for the new version to all server instances.
 This step updates the Accepted Versions but not the Negotiated Versions nor the Fully-Deployed Versions.
 Once all server instances have been updated, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.

-Then, the second step is to progressively add the new version to Negotiated Versions on all server instances.
+* Then, the second step is to progressively add the new version to Negotiated Versions on all server instances.
 Once complete, operators wait for at least another minute.

-Finally, the third step is to progressively add the new version to Fully-Deployed Versions on all server instances.
+* Finally, the third step is to progressively add the new version to Fully-Deployed Versions on all server instances.

-* When removing support for a version, the first step is to progressively remove the version from Fully-Deployed Versions on all server instances.
+When removing support for a version:

+* The first step is to progressively remove the version from Fully-Deployed Versions on all server instances.
 Once it has been removed on all server instances, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.

-Then, the second step is to progressively remove the version from Negotiated Versions on all server instances.
+* Then, the second step is to progressively remove the version from Negotiated Versions on all server instances.
 Once complete, operators wait for at least another minute.

-Finally, the third step is to progressively remove support for the version from all server instances.
+* Finally, the third step is to progressively remove support for the version from all server instances.
 That step updates the Supported Versions.

 Note that this opens connections to version downgrades (but only for